What Is Phosphine?

 Ca3P2 + 6HCl → 3CaCl2 + 2PH3

-In the laboratory white phosphorous is heated with concentrated sodium hydroxide solution in an inert atmosphere of CO2 to form phosphine.
+In the laboratory white phosphorus is heated with concentrated sodium hydroxide solution in an inert atmosphere of CO2 to form phosphine.

 Physical and chemical properties of phosphine:

-- It is a colorless gas having a rotten fish smell.
+- It is a colourless gas having a rotten fish smell.

 - PH3 is sparingly soluble in water and soluble in organic solvents.